techidaily/site-win11-tips/source/_posts/swift-solution-to-windows-os-not-found-error.md

  If any of the three records becomes damaged or corrupted, there's a high chance you'll encounter the "Operating system not found" message.

  Thankfully, fixing these records is not as complicated as you might think.
 You just need a removable Windows installation drive.
-Use Microsoft's[Media Creation Tool](https://www.microsoft.com/en-gb/software-download/windows10) to create some Windows installation media.
+Use Microsoft's [Media Creation Tool](https://www.microsoft.com/en-gb/software-download/windows10) to create some Windows installation media.

 ![windows media creation tool](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/04/windows-media-creation-tool.jpg)